commoningtoys/Instructions/README.md

 # Instructions
-## How to work on this repositories
+## How to work on the repositories

 0. I assume that all of us is working on mac therefore I will only refer to the mac environment.
 1. You will need to install git on your computer, you can find an explanation on how to do it [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).